Tree Pruning Tips

-There are two kinds of winter gardening.
-The first method usually starts in January as the gardening catalogues begin to arrive in the mail.
-This type of gardening is as easy as sitting in your favourite chair, browsing the catalogues, and either dreaming about what you're going to do this spring or actually drawing designs for the gardens you intend to work on.
-The second type of winter gardening is to actually get out in the yard and do a little work.
-Of course, if it's bitter cold, you'd be better off waiting for a good day.
-Winter is a good time to do some pruning if the temperatures are around 30 degrees or so.
-I don't recommend pruning if it's considerably below freezing because the wood is brittle and will shatter when you make a cut.
+Winter gardening comes in two varieties.
+Typically, the first technique begins in January when the first gardening catalogues start to come in the mail.
+This kind of gardening can be done as easily as relaxing in your favourite chair, browsing catalogues, and either daydreaming about what you're going to do this spring or actually sketching out designs for the gardens you want to work on.
+The second sort of winter gardening involves going outside and doing some work in the yard.
+Of course, you'd be better off waiting for a decent day if it's too chilly.
+Pruning can be done in the winter if the temperature is around 30 degrees or so.
+If the temperature is much below freezing, I don't advise pruning since the fragile wood will break when you make a cut.

 Pruning in the winter has the benefit of allowing you to see what needs to be removed and what should remain much more clearly.
 That is, at least, the case for deciduous plants.
 Another benefit is that when the plants are dormant, you can operate on them lightly.
 It is advisable to prune ornamental trees to get rid of competitive branches.
 Weeping Cherries, Flowering Dogwoods, Flowering Crabapples, and other trees and shrubs have a propensity to send branches in various directions.
 It is your responsibility to select how you want the plant to look before beginning to prune.